 (Click here for more on reprint permissions)

 In fact, I’ve done a little bit of tweaking.
-I haven’t tested it in awhile, but if you print an Ask Leo! article, a bunch of things on the page will automatically not print.
+I haven’t tested it in a while, but if you print an Ask Leo! article, a bunch of things on the page will automatically not print.
 In other words, you won’t see the ad; you won’t see the footer (I think).
-There’s a couple of random things on every page on the web that, if you print it to a PDF, or if you print it for any reason, will come out more cleanly.
+There are a couple of random things on every page on the web that, if you print it to a PDF, or if you print it for any reason, will come out more cleanly.
 It won’t annoy you with ads that expect you to click on something… but you’re looking at paper so there’s nothing to click on.

 Next – Can I delete Microsoft Office updates to free up disk space?